 The “Electric City” is one of Wisconsin’s oldest communities, settled in the late 1600s by trappers, merchants and missionaries traveling up the Fox River.
 Jean Nicolet made the trip up the Fox in search of a water passage to the Orient.
 The falls made Kaukauna a natural stop for travelers and later would be a boon to hydropower, which lends its name to the city.

-Location: East end of the Fox Cities at U.S. 41 and State 55.
+Location: East end of the Fox Cities at U.S. 41 and State Highway 55.

-Kimberly has at least two distinctions.
-It is the only land-locked municipality in the area and it is home to the International Softball Congress Hall of Fame.
+The Village of Kimberly, established in 1889, is the only land-locked municipality in the area.
 The Fox River prevents the village from expanding north, while Combined Locks and a border agreement keeps it from expanding south.
+It was named in honor of John A. Kimberly, a founder of the Kimberly Clark Company, which established a pulp and paper mill in the area.

 Location: South of the Fox River and Little Chute and east of Appleton.
-Access on County N from U.S. 41 off County CE.
+Access on County Road N from U.S. 41 off County Road CE.

-Location: Outagamie County N south off U.S. 41, it stretches from Appleton to Kaukauna along State 96 north of the Fox River.
+Location: Outagamie County, County Road N south off U.S. 41, it stretches from Appleton to Kaukauna along State Highway 96 north, of the Fox River.

-The town retains much of its rural atmosphere as it has been able to manage urban sprawl so far.
+The Town of Neenah retains much of its rural atmosphere as it has been able to manage urban sprawl so far.
 A boundary agreement with the City of Neenah will allow orderly development in the future.

 Location: South and west of the City of Neenah.

-Location is the reason why this village in Outagamie and Brown counties is growing rapidly in population, commercial ventures and industry.
-It is along the Fox River, midway between Appleton and Green Bay.
+Location is the reason why this village in Outagamie and Brown counties is growing rapidly in population, commercial ventures, and industry.
+It is located along the Fox River, midway between Appleton and Green Bay.

-Location: State 96, three miles east of Kaukauna.
+Location: State Highway 96, three miles east of Kaukauna.

-Major attractions: Fox River, Royal Scott Golf Course.
+Major attractions: Fox River, Royal Scot Golf Course.